 Transformative Wellness is a nutritional therapy and life coaching practice with the mission of helping you heal from the ground up, starting with the roots of problems, not the symptoms.
-I work with anyone, anywhere via Skype or phone, and folks in SE Michigan in my office, located in downtown Ypsilanti.
+I work with anyone, anywhere via phone, Facetime, or Skype, and folks in SE Michigan in my office, located in downtown Ypsilanti.

-My practice is for everyone—my work is affirming and welcoming to the queer, trans, intersex, POC, immigrant, and Muslim communities, and is fat positive, mental health/difference affirming, and a shame-free environment.
+My practice is for everyone—my work is affirming and welcoming to the queer, trans, intersex, POC, immigrant, and Muslim communities, and is fat positive, mental health/difference affirming, and shame-free environment.

 My mission is to provide quality care to all people regardless of age, gender identity, orientation, skin color, economic status, or religion.
 I’m committed to social justice and firmly believe that everyone has the right to health, which is why I offer need-based scholarships to anyone who qualifies.

 Why radical healing?